 '''

 class HelloConan(ConanFile):

 build_type has been omitted.
 It is not an input setting.

+(continues on next page)

+'''

+'''

 settings = "os", "compiler", "arch"

 generators = "cmake"

-Remove runtime and use always default (MD/MDd)
+Remove runtime and use always default (MD/MDd) def configure(self): if self.settings.compiler == "Visual Studio": del self.settings.compiler.runtime

-def configure(self):

-if self.settings.compiler == "Visual Studio":

-del self.settings.compiler.runtime

 def build(self):

-cmake_release = CMake(self, build_type="Debug")
+cmake_release = CMake(self, build_type="Release")

 cmake_release.configure()

 cmake_release.build()

-cmake_debug = CMake(self, build_type="Release")
+cmake_debug = CMake(self, build_type="Debug")

 cmake_debug.configure()

 cmake_debug.build()

 '''

-In this example, the binaries will be differentiated with a suffix in the CMake syntax, so we have to add this information to the data provided to the consumers in the package info function:
+In this example, the binaries will be differentiated with a suffix in the CMake syntax, so we have to add this information to the data provided to the consumers in the package_info function: